VULTR Virtual Server vs DigitalOcean vs Linode vs Cloudways

 If you want a 64 bit OS, I count 7 Linux/Unix and 1 Windows button.
 Windows includes 2012R2 and 2016, and there are a few Linux installs that include multiple versions.

-Overall, VULTR does an excellent job giving customers operating systems to choose.
+Overall, VULTR does an excellent job giving customers operating systems to choose from.
 I know this is a big deal for some people because I’ve been behind the scene and know what it takes to create the automation scripts needed to deploy an OS on a VM.

 It takes highly skilled Linux Admins and DevOps Engineers to do this type of automation.